Capital of Portugal: 10 Places to Check Out

-The capital of Portugal is Lisbon and it was founded in the 8th century.
-Lisbon is also known as the capital since 1255 and it is also the largest city in Portugal.
+The capital of Portugal is Lisbon, and it was founded in the 8th century.
+Lisbon has been known as the capital since 1255, and it is also the largest city in Portugal.
 It is the westernmost and oldest city located in continental Europe.

-The majority of the Portuguese people live in urbanized cities than in rural areas.
+Most Portuguese people live in urbanized cities rather than rural areas.
 They migrated to the larger cities due to better educational institutions, work opportunities, and healthcare.
-Portugal was also recognized as a colonial power until the mid-1970s.
+Portugal was also recognized as a colonial power in the mid-1970s.

-The city is now an important trading center.
+The city is now an important trading centre.
 It is known to have expanded in the last few centuries of the Middle Ages.
-It is considered one of the most important trading centers between the Mediterranean cities and Northern Europe
+It is considered one of the most important trading centres between the Mediterranean cities and Northern Europe.

 1. The Capital of Portugal: Lisbon

-The historical texture of the capital city of Portugal is based on seven bridges and hills.
+The historical texture of Portugal’s capital city is based on seven bridges and hills.
 This city is also known to share its land border with Spain to its north and east.
 The Atlantic Ocean is situated in the south and western parts of the city.
-It has been a major political, economic and cultural center of Portugal.
+It has been a major political, economic and cultural centre of Portugal.

-Lisbon became the center of a vast empire after Vasco da Gama’s discovery of a sea route to India.
-Since then it has been a major political, economic and cultural centre of Portugal.
+Lisbon became the centre of a vast empire after Vasco da Gama’s discovery of a sea route to India.
+Since then, it has been a major political, economic and cultural centre of Portugal.
 The city is home to about 27% of Portugal’s population.
 It is also among the European Union’s 11 most populous urban areas.

 Lisbon Portela Airport serves over 16 million passengers annually.
 The motorway network and the high-speed rail system of Alfa Pendular link the main cities of Portugal.
-The Economy in the capital of Portugal is also the wealthiest.
+The economy of the capital of Portugal is also the wealthiest.
 It is also well above the European Union’s GDP per capita average.
 The economy of Portugal is based primarily on the tertiary sector.

-This country’s government is formed by the Prime Minister upon invitation from the President.
+The Prime Minister forms this country’s government upon invitation from the President.
 The Prime Minister appoints a council of ministers who are responsible for their individual ministries.

 2. Things to do in the Capital of Portugal: Lisbon

-Let’s explore some best places to visit as a tourist in this country.
+Let’s explore some of the best places to visit as a tourist in this country.

 2.1 Belém Tower

 Mariners arrived in or departed Lisbon from Belém’s beach (Praia do Restelo).
 It was a shelter from the strong Atlantic winds.
-There are 5 floors with the governor’s hall on the first floor.
-The king’s hall on the second and the audience hall on the third are used for meetings and feature a fireplace.
-The chapel is on the fourth, and the terrace is on 5 fifth floor.
+There are five floors, with the governor’s hall on the first floor.
+The king’s hall on the second floor and the audience hall on the third floor are used for meetings and feature a fireplace.
+The chapel is on the fourth, and the terrace is on the fifth floor.

 2.2 Sao Jorge Castle

-The oldest known fortification at this spot dates from the 2nd century BC.
+Sao Jorge Castle is the oldest known fortification at this spot, dating from the 2nd century BC.
 However, some of the remains found here date from as far back as the 6th century BC.
-It is located on the summit of São Jorge Hill which is the highest in Lisbon.
+It is located on the summit of São Jorge Hill, which is the highest in Lisbon.

 The entrance to the castle is paid for.
-The ticket price includes free guided tours in English, Spanish and Portuguese that take place several times a day.
+The ticket price includes free guided tours in English, Spanish and Portuguese.

 2.3 River Tagus

 Lisbon is situated on the north side of the River Tagus.
 The total length of this river is 940 meters.
 The Tagus also flows northwest through the mountains.
-It passes Teruel, then north across the Meseta of central Spain.
-It also passes
+It passes Teruel, then north across the Meseta.

 Toledo, to form part of the Spanish-Portuguese border.
 Many dams and reservoirs have been built on the Tagus and its tributaries to generate hydroelectric power and provide water for irrigation.